Free and exclusive discount codes for hundreds of tours and & travel services in Iceland 🇮🇸

 Pagan origins and hardscrabble life

-Indentured servitude made things worse
+Indentured servitude made things worse.e

 Surprise feasts!

-Free ideas for today’s hard pressed HR departments
+Free ideas for today’s hard-pressed HR departments

-During the advent, it was also traditional to work very hard on treating wool, spinning it into thread, and then fashioning it into clothes.
+Advent the advent, it was also traditional to work very hard on treating wool, spinning it into thread, and then fashioning it into clothes.
 Farmers could sell this to merchants to get merchandise needed for Christmas.
 Farmhands and dependents would be rewarded with new clothing if they worked hard.
 Children considered naughty or lazy were threatened by the giantess Grýla or her pet, the awful children-eating Yule Cat.
 Grýla, it was said, would come and collect all naughty children, put them in her bag, and then unceremoniously boil them and eat them.
 If children didn’t get a new piece of clothing before Christmas, the Christmas cat would catch them and eat them.
 I would say that should be motivation enough to behave and work diligently.
-Maybe these creatures from Icelandic folklore can inspire HR departments in poor-performing workplaces?
+Maybe these creatures from Icelandic folklore can inspire modern-day HR departments.

 Yule lad stealing delicious skyr from hungry children.